bdekraker/Magnifier-Lens-Effect/README.md

 # Magnifier Lens Effect

-A simple, customizable magnifier lens effect for images.
-This project allows you to add a magnifying glass effect to any image on your webpage, complete with adjustable magnification via the scroll wheel.
+A JS magnify lens effect for images.
+This project allows you to add a magnifying glass effect to any image, complete with adjustable magnification via the scroll wheel.

 ## Demo